 Here is a Youtube upload of Travers speaking to Brian Johnston about his interest in cricket:

-Travers is buried, together with his wife, in Berrow Churchyard, his grave bears the inscription “This is where the real fun begins”.
+Travers is buried, together with his wife, in Berrow Churchyard, his grave bears the inscription “This is where the real fun begins” (for which the family had to get permission from the Bishop).
 Ben Travers Way is named after him.